Have you ever stopped to think about how to clean your Peloton? Here’s a simple reason why you should learn: sweat damages exercise equipment.

 Even so it can tackle some of the toughest odors.
 Though it is marketed for hand washables and lingerie, it works great in the washing machine on workout gear.

 Most recently I discovered Vapor Fresh detergent, which is supposed to pull sweat smells out of items.
-After buying it on Amazon, I tried it on my pair of padded shorts, my Komfy gel seat and a sports bra.
+After buying it on Amazon, I tried it on my pair of padded shorts and a sports bra.
 It comes as laundry pacs (like Tide pods), and it worked amazingly well.

 I’ve used Vapor Fresh a couple of times since and it really does work.
 However, it doesn’t leave my clothing smelling like anything so I still prefer my fall back Forever New for leaving my clothing with a pleasant scent.
 Either way both products leave sweaty clothing and accessories not smelling like sweat at all.